Ranking and Selection with Covariates for Personalized Decision Making: A Case Study: Personalized Treatment for Cancer Prevention

-To demonstrate usefulness of R\&S-C as a decision making framework, we compare the personalized medicine approach, which selects the best treatment regimen for each BE patient separately depending on the individual characteristics, with a more traditional approach, which selects the treatment regimen that is the best for the entire population of BE patients on average.
-The latter corresponds to a conventional R\&S problem.
-Since the true response surface $\mathscr Y_i(\bx)$ is not exactly linear in $\bx$, $i=1,2,3$, we consider two variations of the R\&S problem.
-For one variation, the mean performance of alternative $i$ is $\mathscr Y_i(\E[\bX])$, whereas for the other it is $\E[\mathscr Y_i(\bX)]$, $i=1,2,3$.
-Let $i^\dagger \coloneqq \argmax_{1\leq i\leq 3} \left\{\mathscr Y_i(\E[\bX]) \right\}$ and $i^\ddagger \coloneqq \argmax_{1\leq i\leq 3} \left\{ \E[\mathscr Y_i(\bX)] \right\} $ denote the best alternatives, respectively.
-Clearly, $i^\dagger$ is not necessarily equal to $ i^\ddagger$ in general.
-Nonetheless, we do find $i^\dagger = i^\ddagger = 3$ in our particular problem setup.
-Therefore, in each macro-replication described earlier for the R\&S-C problem, we also apply alternative 3 universally to the same $T$ simulated patients.
-The achieved $\PCSE$ for the traditional approach is 78.2\%.
-By contrast, $\APCSE=99.7\%$ for the personalized medicine approach.
-The 21.5\% difference in $\APCSE$ shows clearly the considerable advantage of personalized medicine for selecting the best treatment regimen by leveraging a patient's individual disease-related information.
+To demonstrate the usefulness of R\&S-C as a decision-making framework, we compare the personalized approach with a more traditional approach, which selects the treatment regimen that is the best for the entire population, i.e., $i^\dagger = \argmax_{1\leq i\leq 3} \E[\mu_i(\bX)]$.
+The latter corresponds to a conventional R\&S approach.
+In this problem, we find $i^\dagger=3$, which indicates that alternative 3 is better than the others based on the population average.
+Notice that choosing the population best, i.e., always selecting alternative 3, can also be regarded as a selection policy.
+Based on our numerical study, we find that this policy correspond a $\APCSE$ of 75.8\%, i.e., alternative 3 is indeed the best or within the IZ for 75.8\% of the population.
+In contrast, the personalized approach that we reported earlier has a $\APCSE$ of 99.5\%.
+The 23.7\% difference in $\APCSE$ demonstrates clearly the advantage of the personalized approach.